 The story had been passed to Finnegas by an old druid (Celtic Priest).
 The druid had explained that there was a salmon that lived in the murky waters of the river.

 Sounds pretty normal, right?
 Well, here’s where the plot thickens.
-The druid believed that the salmon had devoured several nuts from a magical hazel tree that had grown near the river.
+The druid believed that the salmon, a magical Irish folklore creature, had devoured several nuts from a magical hazel tree that had grown near the river.

 Once the nuts began to digest in the fishes belly, the wisdom of the world was given to it.
 Here’s the bit that sparked the interest of Fionn – Finnegas said that the druid believed that the person who ate the salmon would gain its knowledge.